 Comments: Following my increasing concern, since the 1980s, about Climate Change, I had the following article published in a local Newsletter, but it provoked no response.
+See also my 2019 Essay, "A Carbon Atom's Plea".

 Don’t worry about Climate Change – It’s going to happen anyway